AnonymousPlanet/thgtoa/guide.md

 Your "Anonymized" Tor/VPN traffic:
 ----------------------------------

 Tor and VPNs are not silver bullets.
 Many advanced techniques have been developed and studied to de-anonymize encrypted traffic over the years[^85].
 Most of those techniques are Correlation attacks that will correlate your network traffic in one way or another to logs or datasets.
-Here are some examples:
+Here are some classic examples:

 -   Correlation Fingerprinting Attack: As illustrated (simplified) below, this attack will fingerprint[^86] your encrypted traffic (like the websites you visited) just based on the analysis of your encrypted traffic (without decrypting it).
 It's able to do so with a whopping 96% success rate.
 Such fingerprinting can be used by an adversary that has access to your source network to figure out some of your encrypted activity (such as which websites you visited).